stfwn/neural-network-pruning/report/2-results.md

 ## Results

-Figure TODO shows the test accuracy of each initialization method as iterative pruning is applied over the course of the experiment.
+Figure \ref{results-0} shows the test accuracy of each initialization method as iterative pruning is applied over the course of the experiment.
 Up to the point where only 3.5% of the weights remain, the mean performance of all four methods is very similar to one another, and every method on its own shows stable results in terms of deviation from its mean when running experiments repeatedly.

 It is immediately worth nothing that conform to @frankle2019's lottery ticket hypothesis, pruned versions of the original network are matching and even outperforming the test accuracy achieved initially.
 Winning tickets are being found up to 6.9% weights remaining.

-![Each line shows the mean test accuracy from 11 differently seeded runs on one initialization method, in order to produce a reliable plot.
+![\label{results-0}Each line shows the mean test accuracy from 11 differently seeded runs on one initialization method, in order to produce a reliable plot.
 The error bars represent the standard deviation between the runs; an indication for the stability of the test accuracy at that point.
 The displayed test accuracy was